Australia men's national soccer team: Recent call-ups

+Individual records

 Australia currently hold the world record for the largest win and the most goals scored by a player in an international match.
 Both records were achieved during the 2002 FIFA World Cup qualification match against American Samoa on 11 April 2001.
-Australia won 31–0 with Archie Thompson scoring 13 goals and David Zdrilic scoring 8.
+Australia won 31–0 with Archie Thompson scoring 13 goals and David Zdrilic scoring eight.
 Two days before the 31–0 win, Australia broke the record for largest win with a 22–0 win over Tonga.
 With 13 and 8 goals respectively, both Thompson and Zdrilic broke the previous record jointly held by another Australian, Gary Cole, who scored seven goals against Fiji in 1981, and Iranian Karim Bagheri, who also scored seven goals against Maldives in 1997.